eschava/node-red-contrib-hourglass/README.md

 Possible use cases for this mode are:
 * Measuring a pulse width, only using a *start* and a *stop* command.
 The *stop* command gives the result.
-* Measuring directly consecuting time durations where every duration shall have its own duration value (i.e. eacht duration measuring start at time counter '0').
+* Measuring directly consecutive time durations where every duration shall have its own duration value (i.e. each duration measuring start at time counter '0').
 This can be achieved using the *reset* while the time measuring keeps running.
 * Add several time pieces to measured total times.
 This can be achieved by using the *toggle* command to start/stop the measuring.
 At every toggle you get the actual total sum time.